 As you may have guessed, I don’t live in the South right now.
 At least not in the deep South.
 You may also wonder why I need to be back home to the South to get catfish.
 Can’t I cook my own catfish?
 Of course, but there is a problem.
 I’ll get to that.

 Regardless, if you want to get me riled up, tell me catfish is bad.

 Tell me it’s a food you should avoid at all costs.
 There are reasons why we are sometimes told to avoid catfish.
 There are also reasons that many people outside the South think catfish is nasty.

 I’ll let you know about those reasons, but first, let’s examine some common misconceptions.

 Given my love for catfish, and my Southern heritage, you can understand, then, why I did not respond well to this video.

 To be honest, I do not agree with anything in the video.
 I have no use for lists of the worst and best foods.
 But the statements made about catfish are a good lesson on examining nutritional claims.
 Let’s look at some of them.

 1. Catfish is a “bottom feeder”.

-Bottom feeder is a characteristic that is uncommon among the most popular seafood.
+Are catfish bottom feeders?
+Yes.
+Being a bottom feeder is a characteristic that is common among the most popular seafood.
 Lobster, the mainstay of some 4 and 5-star restaurants, is a bottom feeder.
-I might point out though, that people who live in trailer parks don't eat lobster.
+I might point out though, that people who live in trailer parks don’t eat lobster.
 They eat catfish.
-Yes, there are cultural connotations at work here, or none would would malign catfish for being similar to another 'gourmet' food.
-There was a time, after all, when lobster wasn't so gourmet.
+Yes, there are cultural connotations at work here, or none would malign catfish for being similar to another ‘gourmet’ food.
+There was a time, after all, when lobster wasn’t so gourmet.